MaddisonM79/pathfinder2e-characters/lilithia-tarnisov/lilithia_tarsinov_character.md

 Lilithia does not rage.
 She judges.

 - Enemies are examined.
 If false, they are *peeled open.*
-- She saves cruelty for liars and manipulators who harm others.
+- She saves cruelty for liars and manipulators who harm others
-- If you harm someone she has claimed as “hers,” you are already being measured.
+- If you harm someone she has claimed as “hers,” you are already being measured

 She does not taunt.
 She does not warn.